mardecode/la-republica-scraper/README.md

 ```
 python3 scraper.py
 ```
+Each time we run the `scraper.py` file, it will download the current day's news by creating a folder  where the program will store the information. **Each folder is named with the date it was executed**.
+All folders were stored in the main folder called 📂 `data` if this folder doesn't exist, the program will create it.

 > Please consider that this repository may stop working since La República is constantly changing its HTML structure.
 If this happens, feel free to leave an issue.